 Who in an editorial in the October 2011 issue of the magazine observed:

 “[T]he mouse-sized creature is one of only two mammals known to live in ant- and termite-style eusocial colonies (the other being the Damaraland mole rat).
 A naked mole rat queen suppresses the sexual maturity of her subordinates, and on a royal death, the female who wins the fight to take the queen’s place must stretch herself to pup-bearing size.
 At length, she is joined by a select few breeding males, while the other members of the colony — sterile workers — dedicate their days to the search for food and to digging and defending tunnels.
 Should it need to, a naked mole rat soldier can shuffle backwards as fast as its little feet normally carry it forwards.”

 JOEY’S MYSTERY NOVEL:

-RED STAR: Chapter, Rachel (continued).
+RED STAR: Chapter, Vince gets a surprise.

 PAPA JOES TALES AND FABLES: